KakakSeram/Writeups-THM/Room/HackingWithPowerShell/README.md

 ![HackingWithPowerShell](./images/HackingWithPowerShell.png)

+Learn the basics of PowerShell and PowerShell Scripting.

 ## Task 1 - Objectives

 Before completing this room, you should be aware of some fundamentals.
 For example, the differences between CMD, PS and some syntax.
 This room will cover the following: